CST5 Mazdaspeed Turbo Spools!! Testing and Validation

 When the CorkSport Injector Seals arrive at your door they look like this:

-Brand new a fresh of the lathe with all of their beryllium copper brilliance.
-After many thousands of miles of use and abuse they look like this:
+Brand new and fresh of the lathe with all of their beryllium copper brilliance. ย After many thousands of miles of use and abuse, they look like this:

 Now to the untrained eye you may think they look bad, but the truth is they look fantastic!
 The visible top of the seal has a small amount of carbon deposits present.
 This is to be expected because this surface is exposed to the combustion chamber.
 Moving to the side of the seal you can see a distinct clean edge and no carbon deposits on the sides of the seal.
 This distinct clean edge is where the exterior of the seal is designed to seal in the cylinder head.
 This is awesome!